 Village residents have access to many recreational opportunities.
 The Gurnee Park District (the "District"), an independent unit of government, was organized in 1968 and has been a member of the Illinois Association of Park Districts since 1971.
 The District employs approximately 40 full-time and over 300 part-time/seasonal personnel, most residing within the community.
 The District also utilizes over 500 volunteers in various areas.
-In 2010, the Park District received the 2010 National Gold Medal from the National Recreation and Parks Association and American Academy for Park and Recreational Administration.
+In 2010, the Park District received the 2010 National Gold Medal from the National Recreation and Parks Association.
 The Gold Medal is the most prestigious award a parks & recreation agency can receive.

 The District provides a wide range of recreational services to its citizens including adult leisure, arts and crafts, before and after school care, dance, fitness, gymnastics, aquatic programs, preschool, senior citizen socials, soccer, basketball, day camps and special events.
 The Park District owns and operates the 1500 bather load Hunt Club Park Aquatic Center, Viking Community Center and the Hunt Club Park Community Center which incorporates a rock climbing wall, full-size gymnasium and a 4,000 square foot fitness area with a walking track.
-The District also acquired the former Gold's Gym facility on Nations Drive and has transformed it into FitNation, a year-round exercise facility for residents.
-Many of the 27 park and facility locations provide baseball and soccer fields, fishing areas, ice skating rinks, bike paths and walkways, picnic shelters, playgrounds, skate parks, basketball, tennis and volleyball courts and wildlife conservation.
+The District also operates FitNation, a year-round exercise facility for residents.
+Many of the 28 park and facility locations provide baseball and soccer fields, fishing areas, ice skating rinks, bike paths and walkways, picnic shelters, playgrounds, skate parks, basketball, tennis and volleyball courts and wildlife conservation.